-This paper shows that investors financing a portfolio of investment projects may use the depth of their financial pockets to overcome entrepreneurial agency problems.
+This article shows that investors financing a portfolio of investment projects may use the depth of their financial pockets to overcome entrepreneurial agency problems.
 Limiting the amount of capital allows investors to credibly commit to a tournament among portfolio projects for (cheaper) informed capital at the refinancing stage.
-While this improves the investor's expost bargaining position, thus reducing the entrepreneur's expected payoff, it may nevertheless also improve the entrepreneur's incentives.
+While this improves the investor's ex post bargaining position, thereby reducing the entrepreneur's expected payoff, it may, nevertheless, also improve the entrepreneur's incentives.
 This is because projects funded by investors with scarce capital must have not only a positive NPV at the refinancing stage, but one that is higher than that of competing portfolio projects.
 As a consequence, committing to "shallow" pockets may be optimal despite the allocational inefficiency when positive NPV projects are not refinanced.